ZarehD/AspNetStatic/Readme.md

 ### Configuration

-To customize the minification settings used by AspNetStatic, register the appropriate objects in the DI container, as shown below.
+To override the default minification settings used by AspNetStatic, register the appropriate objects in the DI container, as shown below.

 > AspNetStatic uses the excellent WebMarkupMin package to implement the minification feature.
 For details about the configuration settings, please consult the WebMarkupMin [documentation](https://github.com/Taritsyn/WebMarkupMin/wiki/).